 Comparisons are always important to understand the best of each component.
 And when it comes to comparing two popular technologies, there are a lot of interesting facts that are revealed.
-Power BI and SSRS are two such well-known report generating software that have carved a niche for themselves in the IT world.
+Power BI and SSRS are two such well-known report-generating software that has carved a niche for themselves in the IT world.

 Both are powered by a common tech giant – Microsoft and are a part of the Microsoft BI package.
 Hence, they do possess certain similarities but have their own set of uniqueness and differences.
 Overall, both have been offering a robust and effective reporting experience to their users.

-Before we have a look at their comparison, let us a look at their overview and key features.
+Before we have a look at SSRS vs Power BI comparison, let us a look at their overview and key features.

 What Is Power BI?